suno-ai/bark/README.md

 # `bark_speak.py` Barebones Command Line wrapper for  Bark audio API

 Basic wrapper over the basic api to write files to disk and whatnot.

+⚡⚡ Update: Not enough GPU ram memory?
+Use `--use_smaller_models` it still sounds great.

 ```
 python bark_speak.py --text_prompt "It is a mistake to think you can solve any major problems just with potatoes."